 4:30 pm: Hungry yet again.
 I find a banana I had forgotten about, tucked away in my bag.
 At this point, it’s probably better used for banana bread, but I am hungry and its’ brown spots do not deter me.
 This lasts me until I get home at 6 pm.

-6 pm: I am so excited for dinner and more eating!
-I have been hungry pretty much all day.
-I eat some peanut butter while waiting for the chicken and veggies to bake.
+6 pm: I’m so excited for dinner and more eating!
+I’ve been hungry pretty much all day.
+I enjoy some peanut butter while waiting for the chicken and veggies to bake.
 40 minutes seems like ages when you are waiting for food.

 7:30 pm: The eating window closes.
 My stomach is upset again.
 I maintain my position that it’s from the beans.
 My significant other is sure its from all the peanut butter.

 5:30 am alarm.
 I hop out of bed.
-Not exhausted, but also not bounding with energy.
+Not exhausted, but also not filled with energy.
 When does that kick in I wonder?

 My morning hydration and coffee routine continues to be on point!
-I am running low on reuseable to-go coffee cups and opt for a Halloween mug.
+I am running low on reusable to-go coffee cups and opt for a Halloween mug.
 Yes, it’s April and I am no longer seasonally appropriate.
-I make a mental note to wash more coffee cups tonight!
+Mental note: wash more coffee cups!

 I make it through my morning break with more water and a green tea.
 I tried hard to drink black coffee, but it just wouldn’t go down.

-I don’t get another break until 1:15 pm.
+Finally, I get another break at 1:15 pm.

-4 pm: I am hungry and this time go for the no-oats oatmeal (with raspberries and cacao nibs) and a cup of coffee with cream.
-Yay cream!
+4 pm: So hungry and this time go for the cold-oats oatmeal (with raspberries and cacao nibs) and a cup of coffee with cream.
+Yay, my beloved cream!

 6 pm: I get home from work and my physical therapy appointment.
-I am starving again!
+Starving again!
 More spoonfuls of peanut butter.
 (Can you see a trend?)